gatsbyjs/gatsby/docs/blog/2019-08-21-roll-your-own-comment-system/index.md

 ## API

-In [the article](/node-express-postgresql-heroku/), I document how to set up an Express server and make a Postgres pool connection, so I assume you already know how to do all that.
+In [the article](https://www.taniarascia.com/node-express-postgresql-heroku/), I document how to set up an Express server and make a Postgres pool connection, so I assume you already know how to do all that.
 I'm just going to write out the simple functions, without including any of the error handling, validation, and brute force rate limiting that the article goes into.

 ### Get all comments

-First, I want a `GET` query that will just return everything, ordered by date.
+First, I want a `GET` query that will just return everything to Node.js, ordered by date.
 This is just for me to have, so I can easily review all comments.

 ```js
 const getComments = (request, response) => {